12. Verrou: a floating-point rounding errors checker

 Another way of controlling the scope of perturbations consists in toggling instrumentation on and off during program execution.

 Instrumentation can be toggled off at program start using the --instr-atstart command-line option.
-Furthermore, it can be (de)activated programatically using the VERROU_START_INSTRUMENTATION and VERROU_STOP_INSTRUMENTATION client requests.
+Furthermore, it can be (de)activated programmatically using the VERROU_START_INSTRUMENTATION and VERROU_STOP_INSTRUMENTATION client requests.
 This feature is greatly inspired by Callgrind (see Limiting range of event collection in the Callgrind manual).
 Below is an example use:

 #include <valgrind/verrou.h>